mrfrkayvaz/bref/commands/commands.md

 ## Tasks

 You will go through these tasks step by step.
 I will assign a number to each task.
 Your job is to carefully understand the task, ask questions if anything is unclear, and if you are completely confident, proceed to implement it.
-Perform these implementations using Python.
+Perform these implementations using Rust.

 ### Task 1